gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * Pure listener: member of a group that is configured as listener and never replies back to requesters after receiving request messages.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

+* Group rekeying process: the process through which the Group Manager renews the security parameters and group keying material and re-distributes them to the OSCORE group members.

 ## Relation to Other Documents

 {{fig-references}} overviews the main documents related to this specification.
 Arrows and asterisk-arrows denote normative references and informative refences, respectively.